 Sector cooperation

+Welcome to the Strategic Sector Cooperation section of the Embassy of Denmark, Dhaka.
 Denmark and Bangladesh have entered into two Strategic Sector Cooperation – projects within labour markets and food and agriculture.
 A strategic sector cooperation (SSC) is a government-to-government cooperation based on working peer to peer between the Bangladeshi and the Danish authority.
 The overall objective of SSC is to promote sustainable economic growth and development in Bangladesh through cooperation and knowledge sharing between Danish public institutions and organizations and counterparts in Bangladesh.
 This is done by sharing Danish expertise, knowledge, and technology in specific sectors and building long-term partnerships and relationships.

-Food and agriculture
+food and agriculture

 The food and agriculture sector lies the foundation for a safe, sustainable and healthy diet for the world’s population, is an important sector to ensure employment and reduce poverty.
 Furthermore, agriculture- and food production is closely linked with climate adaptation and mitigating climate change.